ganeshkbhat/apis-hasher/README.md

 # hasher-apis

-Simple and flexible implementation Crypto Module functions to hash/ encrypt/ decrypt content and get SHA or other algorithm hashes of text or any data
+Simpler flexible implementation Crypto Module functions to hash/ encrypt/ decrypt content and get SHA or other algorithm hashes of text or any data

 Find the demos in the [demos folder](./demos)